VHS Revival delves into the murky recesses of censorship hysteria

 Written and directed by Evil Dead II scribe Scott Spiegel and starring Sam Raimi himself, Dead by Dawn‘s influence was perhaps never more present than in supermarket splatterfest Intruder, a movie of such ceaseless and unflinching violence that it’s original Paramount release saw a whopping five minutes of footage sluice through the cutting floor, undoing much of the fine work of practical effects magicians KNB Efx, who delivered the kind of awe-inspiring deaths that are hard to stomach even by today’s standards.

-The later, uncut version would give us such graphic treats as a meathook through the chin, a spike through the eyeball and the infamous bandsaw scene, an act of murder so graphic that that it made every video nasty on the list seem like child’s play, and I’m not talking about Chucky.
+The later, uncut version would give us such graphic treats as a meathook through the chin, a spike through the eyeball and the infamous bandsaw scene, an act of murder so graphic that it made every video nasty on the list seem like child’s play, and I’m not talking about Chucky.
 The undisputed king of the supermarket slasher, this is a movie some of you won’t want to miss, though many of you would be best-advised to miss it entirely.

 Dead Alive aka Braindead (1992)

 Peter Jackson’s comical ode to Psycho is another example of splatter over nihilism that gets the balance just right, featuring everything from kung-fu priests to giant Freudian monsters that threaten to take the Oedipal complex to a whole new stratosphere.
 Perverse, comical and dripping with gore, the movie would exceed every extreme expectation, featuring a cast of twisted characters who only add to its carnival grotesquery.

 Like many directors before him, the man behind the record-smashing Lord of the Rings series would use horror and exploitation as a way to crack the mainstream, going from low-budget savvy to commercial success via a series of grungy low-key treats.

 A Necessary Act or an Act of Necessity?